 It is a lifelong pursuit we will continue long after the homeschooling is over.
 Practice now.
 Keep at it.

-As Puritan John Owen put it: >Keep killing sin or it will be killing you.
+As Puritan John Owen put it:

 It might look like a petty bad start, a trivial annoyance, but the little weeds go to seed faster than we suppose.